Fernand Spaak: Life

-The son of Paul-Henri Spaak and Marguerite Malevez, he was born in Forest and was educated at Cambridge University and at the Université libre de Bruxelles, receiving a Doctor of Laws from the latter institution.
+The son of Paul-Henri Spaak and Marguerite Malevez, he was born in Forest and was educated at Trinity College, Cambridge, where he graduated with a BA degree in economics in 1950, and at the Université libre de Bruxelles, receiving a Doctor of Laws from the latter institution.

 From 1950 to 1952, he worked for the National Bank of Belgium.
 In 1952, he became chief of staff to Jean Monnet, president of the High Authority of the European Coal and Steel Community.
 Then, in 1960, he assumed the position of director general for the Agence d'approvisionnement Euratom.
 From 1967 to 1975, Spaak was director general for the Directorate-General for Energy (DG XII).
 From 1976 to 1980, he was delegate for the European Economic Community Executive Commission in the United States.

 In April 1981, Spaak initiated the Paul-Henri Spaak Lectures, named in honour of his father, at Harvard University.

 In 1953, Spaak married Anna-Maria Farina in London; the couple had three children.
 His daughter Isabelle became a journalist and author.
 His sister Antoinette Spaak was head of the Democratic Front of Francophones.